pangratz/ember-library-template/README.md

     $ cd ember-library-template
     $ bundle install

+Change LIBRARYNAME in `Rakefile` to the name of your library

+    $ bundle execute rake init

+This initializes your library.
+Afterwards delete the `init` task in the `Rakefile`.

 Now the template is initialized.
 Next: change the name of your library.
 To do this, update the value of the `APPNAME` variable in `Rakefile` and `Assetfile`.

 Run the tests